KatanaGraph/rdg-test-datasets/README.md

 ## How to uprev the rdgs in this repo
-1) ensure the most recent master commit of this repo is checked out: `git checkout master; git pull`
+1) ensure the most recent master commit of this repo is checked out: `git checkout main; git pull`
 2) run `./uprev` to see the up to date options
 3) ensure `./uprev validate` passes for all rdgs
 4) make a new commit with the message `upreved rdgs to storage_format_version_M`